IratxeGarrido/ccq-snyk-api-import/docs/orgs.md

                        supported organization settings.
   --skipEmptyOrgs      Skip organizations that have no targets.
                        (e.g. Github Organizations that have no repos)

+  --fromTeams          Create organizations from Github Teams instead or Organizations.
 ```
 ## Github.com / Github Enterprise
 1. set the [Github.com personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) as an environment variable: `export GITHUB_TOKEN=your_personal_access_token`